jefflovejapan/ios-assignment/README.md

 Feel free to use this repo as a starting point, or to start your own if you don't like the template we used (the built in iOS "Single View App").

+### How to submit

+Please either email a `.zip` file of all the contents of your project, or send a link to a publicly accessible git repo on github or bitbucket.

+You may choose to include your  `Pods` dependencies in your  submission, or we can run `pod install` ourselves.

 ## Screen Requirements

 ### Username entry screen